Whoever said humor is subjective has clearly never played the finest comedy games or had hilarious moments in entertaining video games.

 Platforms: Windows, PS4, Xbox One, Nintendo Switch

-Framed around the popular adult cartoon starring foul-mouthed kids, South Park: The Stick of Truth is a turn-based RPG with tons of crude humor.
+Framed around the well-known adult cartoon starring foul-mouthed kids, South Park: The Stick of Truth is a turn-based RPG with loads of crude humor.

-In it, the South Park kids decide to take their fictitious LARPing to the next level and an all-out war for dominance on the fourth-grade playground ensues.
+In it, the South Park kids decide to take their imaginary LARPing to the next level and an all-out war for supremacy on the fourth-grade playground ensues.

-A lot of the spells in the game are unusual or gross, but it’s really enjoyable to mix them together during a fight.
+A lot of the spells in the game are weird or disgusting, but it’s really enjoyable to mix them together during a fight.

-If you enjoy The Stick of Truth, we recommend also checking out its sequel, South Park: The Fractured But Whole.
+If you enjoy The Stick of Truth, we recommend also checking out its sequel, South Park: The Broken But Whole.